This is based on opinion. Please don't list it on a work's trope example list.

 Jerry Nelson's very brief vocal appearance is a Tear Jerker in light of his August 2012 passing, since this was the final Muppet movie he lived to see and be involved in.

 Hell, it was even this before he died.
-Just the fact that they got Jerry - who had mostly retired from puppetry at that point, and was suffering from respiratory complications which would claim his life not long after - to do this one brief vocal appearance just for the fandom to notice is Awesome, Heartwarming and a bonafide happy Tear Jerker all rolled into one.
+Just the fact that they got Jerry - who had mostly retired from puppetry at that point and limited himself to what Sesame Street roles he had left (those being Count von Count and Mr. Johnson), and was suffering from respiratory complications which would claim his life not long after - to do this one brief vocal appearance just for the fandom to notice is Awesome, Heartwarming and a bonafide happy Tear Jerker all rolled into one.

 In the first episode Piggy has an aversion to Elizabeth Banks appearing on her show.
 A flashback reveals just why: She publicly feuded with Kermit outside of a screening of Banks' film Pitch Perfect 2 that she was appearing at.
 It is all but outright said that this is the moment the two broke up a few months ago.
 Even better, we get to see both sides of their argument.